freQniK/docs/docs/sentinelhub/sentinel-hub-rpc.md

 # Sentinel Full Node RPC/API
-In this document we will describe the processe in setting up a full node with RPC access to further decentralize the Sentinel Network.
-It is mandatory that Sentinel expands access to these types of nodes if it is to become fully decentralized with no single, or small point of failure/censorship.
+In this document we will describe the process in setting up a full node with RPC access to further decentralise the Sentinel Network.
+It is mandatory that Sentinel expands access to these types of nodes if it is to become fully decentralised with no single, or small point of failure/censorship.

 ## Current RPC/API Public Full Nodes